ipcrypt-std/draft-denis-uricrypt/draft-denis-uricrypt.md

 This construction ensures that:

-- An attacker without the secret key cannot recover plaintext components from ciphertexts
+- An attacker without the secret key cannot recover plaintext components from ciphertexts.
-- The keystream generation is computationally indistinguishable from random for each unique (key, context, path-prefix) tuple
+- The keystream generation is computationally indistinguishable from random for each unique (key, context, path-prefix) tuple.
-- Components are protected by at least 128 bits of security against brute-force attacks
+- Components are protected by at least 128 bits of security against brute-force attacks.

 ## Authenticity and Integrity

 Each URI component is authenticated through the SIV mechanism:

-- The SIV acts as a Message Authentication Code (MAC) computed over the component and all preceding components
+- The SIV acts as a Message Authentication Code (MAC) computed over the component and all preceding components.
-- Any modification to a component will cause the SIV verification to fail during decryption
+- Any modification to a component will cause the SIV verification to fail during decryption.
-- The chained construction ensures that reordering, insertion, or deletion of components is detected
+- The chained construction ensures that reordering, insertion, or deletion of components is detected.
-- Authentication provides 128-bit security against forgery attempts
+- Authentication provides 128-bit security against forgery attempts.

 ## Prefix-Preserving Property

 URICrypt maintains a controlled information leakage pattern:

-- URIs sharing a common prefix will produce ciphertexts with the same encrypted prefix
+- URIs sharing a common prefix will produce ciphertexts with the same encrypted prefix.
-- This property is deterministic and intentional, enabling systems to perform prefix-based operations
+- This property is deterministic and intentional, enabling systems to perform prefix-based operations.
-- The leakage is limited to prefix structure only - no information about non-matching suffixes is revealed
+- The leakage is limited to prefix structure only—no information about non-matching suffixes is revealed.

 ## Domain Separation

 The context parameter provides cryptographic domain separation:

-- Different contexts with the same key produce completely independent ciphertexts
+- Different contexts with the same key produce completely independent ciphertexts.
-- This prevents cross-context attacks where ciphertexts from one application could be used in another
+- This prevents cross-context attacks where ciphertexts from one application could be used in another.
-- Context binding is cryptographically enforced through the XOF initialization
+- Context binding is cryptographically enforced through the XOF initialization.

 ## Key Commitment

 URICrypt provides full key-commitment security.

 The scheme is fully key-committing, meaning that a ciphertext can only be decrypted with the exact key that was used to encrypt it.
-It is computationally infeasible to find two different keys that can successfully decrypt the same ciphertext to valid plaintexts.
+It is computationally infeasible to find two different keys that successfully decrypt the same ciphertext to valid plaintexts.

 ## Resistance to Common Attacks

 URICrypt resists several categories of attacks:

-Chosen-Plaintext Attacks (CPA): While deterministic, URICrypt is CPA-secure for unique inputs.
+Chosen-plaintext Attacks (CPA): While deterministic, URICrypt is CPA-secure for unique inputs.
 The determinism is a design requirement for prefix preservation.

 Tampering Detection: Any bit flip, truncation, or modification in the ciphertext will be detected with overwhelming probability (1 - 2<sup>-128</sup>).

-Length Extension: The use of length-prefixed encoding and domain separation prevents length extension attacks.
+Length-extension Attacks: The use of length-prefixed encoding and domain separation prevents length-extension attacks.

 Replay Attacks: Within a single (key, context) pair, replay is possible due to determinism.
-Applications requiring replay protection should incorporate timestamps or nonces in the context.
+Applications requiring replay protection should incorporate timestamps or nonces into the context.

 Key Recovery: TurboSHAKE128's security properties ensure that observing ciphertexts does not leak information about the secret key.

 ## Security Bounds

-The security of URICrypt is bounded by:
+The security of URICrypt is bounded by the following:

 - Key strength: Minimum 128-bit security with 16-byte keys
 - Collision resistance: 2<sup>64</sup> birthday bound for SIV collisions